apoco/cycle-electron-driver/README.md

 });
 ```

+Source events are based on [electron login events](http://electron.atom.io/docs/v0.36.8/api/app/#event-login)
+have the following properties:

+* `webContents` - The contents of the window that received the prompt
+* `request` - Information about the HTTP request that received the prompt
+* `authInfo` - Information about the auth prompt

+Sink objects must be provided for each source event and must have the following properties:

+* `event` - The source event that is being responded to
+* `username`
+* `password`

 If you do not use this driver, then the auth prompts are automatically cancelled.
 Use `AppEventsDriver`
 and watch for events of type `login` if you only want to observe these failed logins.